 One of the cheapest motherboard with LGA1151 socket for Intel processor.
 It has a Micro ATX form factor and therefore is suitable for budget builds.

 GIGABYTE H310M A 2.0 is one of the cheapest boards that you can find with a built in DisplayPort as well as an HDMI port.
-As such, if you are building a budget PC, then this should certainly come in handy.
+As such, if you are building a budget PC with an older gen 8 or gen 9 Intel processors, then this should certainly come in handy.

 There are few important points to take note about this motherboard.
 The first is that this has a micro ATX form factor instead of ATX.
 Micro ATX boards are smaller, but are also quite cheaper.

 They do not have as extensive features, but for budget systems they are more than enough.